Earthlock

-Earthlock (formerly titled Earthlock: Festival of Magic) is a role-playing video game developed and published by the Norwegian company Snowcastle Games for Xbox One, Microsoft Windows, OS X, Linux, PlayStation 4, and Wii U. The Xbox One version was launched on September 1, 2016 worldwide.
+Earthlock (formerly titled Earthlock: Festival of Magic) is a 2016 role-playing video game developed and published by the Norwegian company Snowcastle Games for Xbox One, Microsoft Windows, OS X, Linux, PlayStation 4, and Wii U. The Xbox One version was launched on September 1, 2016 worldwide.
 The Windows, OS X, and Linux versions, initially planned for release at the same time as the Xbox One release, were postponed to September 27, 2016.
 The game is planned to be the first volume of an Earthlock trilogy.
 The Wii U version was released on September 7, 2017 in Europe, and on September 14, 2017 in North America.
 A version for the Nintendo Switch was released on March 8, 2018.
 The game received mixed reviews from critics, who were heavily divided.
 Some called it a nostalgic throwback with memorable characters, while others panned its design as dated, and its art style, gameplay and/or story as bland or unoriginal.

-A sequel, titled Earthlock 2, was announced in July 2020.